 5) Documentation of successful completion (grade of B or better) of a graduate level statistics course prior to matriculation into the program.

-The final deadline to apply for the BSN to DNP for Fall 2018 is January 15, 2018.
+The final deadline to apply for the BSN to DNP for Fall 2018 is April 1, 2018 for the Family Nurse Practitioner and Neonatal Nurse Practitioner programs.
+Please note that the Midwifery program deadline in January 31.

 Students admitted to the Post Master's DNP Program in Nursing may be eligible for scholarship/graduate tuition assistance through the School of Nursing.
 Scholarship funds are limited and are awarded based on tuition cost after students register for classes.
 Federal assistance in the form of student loans is available through the Baylor University Financial Aid Office.
 Federal student loans require completion of FAFSA by students at http://www.fafsa.ed.gov.